 Rousseau F et al. Emtricitabine (FTC): HBV DNA viral load assessments over 36 weeks in patients with chronic HBV infection.
 Eighth Conference on Retroviruses and Opportunistic Infections, Chicago, abstract 559, 2001.

 Raffi F et al. Anti-HBV activity of emtricitabine (FTC) in patients co-infected with HIV and hepatitis B virus.
 Antiviral Therapy, 8: S236, 2003.
+You can read more about this study in our news report.

 Harris J et al. Emtricitabine therapy for hepatitis infection in HIV-1 patients co-infected with hepatitis B: antiviral response and genotypic findings in antiretroviral treatment naïve patients.
 Eleventh Conference on Retroviruses and Opportunistic Infections, San Francisco, abstract 836, 2004.
+You can read more about this study in our news report.

 Mondou E et al. Incidence of skin discoloration across phase 3 clinical trials of emtricitabine (FTC).
 15th International AIDS Conference, Bangkok, abstract WePeB5916, 2004.